joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 It starts with a little baby Kubernetes cluster.

 - Then there's some Python services...
-- And a marketing site you get up and running with this reliable trio.
+- And a marketing site you get up and running with an nginx ingress controller and a few other goodies because S3 and Cloudfront is just too easy for you and you like a challenge.
 - Then you get more services—this time in a different language.
 - Then you hire a marketing team that wanted to manage blog content with an external service, and since they want it to be on the `/blog` path, all of a